Skip to main contentSkip to navigation

 Our research is focused mainly on sexual selection, sexual conflict, and animal communication, and particularly the mechanisms and functions of courtship signals.

-We mainly study wild house mice (Mus musculus), though our students also study stickleback fish (Gasterosteus aculeatus) and other taxa, and especially in seminatural conditions.
+We mainly study wild house mice (Mus musculus), in the laboratory and also seminatural conditions.

 • Chemical signals: Male mice produce a variety of pheromones that influence the behavior and physiology of conspecifics.
 We are studying the signaling functions of major urinary proteins (MUPs), which bind and transport volatile pheromones (Austrian Science Foundation grant, P24711-B21)